A scathing new documentary from HBO alleges a Chinese cover-up on the coronavirus

 “Are they advertising it heavily?
 Are they pushing it for awards?” he asked.
 “Or are they just quietly putting it out?”

-HBO executives declined to comment for this story.
+HBO executives did not comment for this story.
 Wang said HBO never suggested any changes for business reasons.

 Wang’s film builds on the research of many journalists, including those of The Post, that implicates China in not moving quickly enough, offering ground-level visual testimony in a country from which many journalists have been ejected.